toastrlord/javascript-2d-framework/README.md

 When the key-manager module is loaded, it attaches an event listener directly to the window object, and dispatches the event to the appropriate key action, if one exists.

 # Physics
-Currently, collision-manager.js keeps track of two different categories of `Collider`s; moving objects and static objects.
+Currently, collision-manager.js keeps track of two different categories of `Colliders`; moving objects and static objects.
 This is done for performance purposes- moving objects can only collide with static objects, and that neither static-static nor moving-moving collisions are accounted for.
 This allows for `O(m*n)` scaling in performance, instead of `O((m+n)^2)`, where `m` is the number of moving objects, and `n` is the number of static objects.
 Although this is still not ideal, it is sufficient for Breakout since only the ball is categorized as a moving object.

 collision-manager.js also determines whether the collision is vertical or horizontal, and negates the proper velocity.